-Your Coaching Portfolio is a collection of documents, and must include ALL the following: Completed Evaluation Application Form (see page 3) Make Ethical Decisions online evaluation (proof of completion) - You learned how to Make Ethical Decisions in your Gymnastics Foundations Theory course.
+Your Coaching Portfolio is a collection of documents, and must include ALL the following: Completed Evaluation Application Form (see page 3) If you completed GF Theory ONLINE , NCCP Emergency Action Plan eLearning Module (proof of completion) Make Ethical Decisions online evaluation (proof of completion) - You learned how to Make Ethical Decisions in your Gymnastics Foundations Theory course.
 To be a Certified Gymnastics Foundations coach, you have to complete an online module to confirm that you have learned how to Make Ethical Decisions.
 To complete the Make Ethical Decisions online evaluation go to www.coach.ca, log-in to the Locker and select the "eLearning" option from the drop-down menu on the right hand side of the screen.
-There are four different versions of the MED evaluation.
-Please complete this one: [Make Ethical Decisions Online Evaluation - Competition - Introduction] Emergency Action Plan (see the Gymnastics Foundations Theory manual) You may submit your club's EAP or the EAP you designed during your Gymnastics Foundations Theory course.
+Emergency Action Plan (see the Gymnastics Foundations Theory manual) You may submit your club's EAP or the EAP you designed during your Gymnastics Foundations Theory course.
 Your EAP must include: the phone location, emergency phone numbers, address of the training facility, address of the nearest hospital and/or medical clinic, specific directions to the training facility, location of medical files, location of first aid kit, identification of call and charge persons as well as their emergency/first aid qualifications.
 1 lesson plan (see the Gymnastics Foundations Theory manual) You learned how to Plan a Lesson in your Gymnastics Foundations Theory course.
 Make sure your Coach Evaluator knows if this is the lesson plan you will use during your observation or if you will provide another one.
-Completed Program Description form (see page 4) Completed Coaching Profile form (see page 5) Completed online Respect in Sport modules
+Completed Program Description form (see page 4) - Remember that if you are coaching participants under the age of 6 years old, your GF evaluation will be for Active Start.
+Evaluations in all other disciplines must include athletes 6 years old and older.
+Completed Coaching Profile form (see page 5) П Completed online Respect in Sport modules